What is Product Liability Insurance?September 12, 2019

 For this reason, it is important for businesses to have a Recall Plan in place as a part of their overall risk management procedures.
 Having a plan in place will result in the swift removal of the product from circulation, an effective messaging campaign to the public and, ultimately, the reduction and mitigation of claims and financial burden.

-Product Liability coverage is one of the most important insurance coverages for many businesses.
+Product Liability coverage is one of the most important insurance coverages for many farms, especially those engaging in direct farm marketing, and businesses.
+It is even included on some home-based business insurance.
 In fact, Product Liability claims often have the potential to be some of the most catastrophic kinds of losses for small businesses.
 This is yet another reason why small businesses should never forego affordable GL policies when they begin to conduct their business enterprises!

 If you would like to discuss your commercial insurance needs in further detail, give one of our experienced agents a call at 1-800-537-6880 or 717-665-2283, or complete our consultation request form today.